 - Subject to California Driver’s Privacy Protection Act of 1994

-The GLBA’s Privacy Rule and this exemption applies to the personally identifiable information of an existing customer, such as a customer with an online account.
+The GLBA’s Privacy Rule and this exemption apply to an existing customer's personally identifiable information, such as an online account.
 Marketing and other communications unrelated to the financial services may not meet the exemption.

 Certain Health Information.
 The CCPA also does not apply to: